SYMPTOMS OF ECZEMA

 - Taking selenium supplements helps people with autoimmune conditions (such as eczema) because selenium (like vitamin D and zinc) plays important role in preventing immune cells from attacking own body (including skin).

 - One of the best ways to cope with eczema is helping body to eliminate toxins by taking Super Greens (HealthAid) which includes chlorella, spirulina, barley grass, alfalfa, maca, wheat grass, beet root and other freeze-dried powders famous for their excellent detox and energy boosting effects.
-Chlorella vulgaris extract may have potential as a nutraceutical ingredient for the prevention of atopic dermatitis. >
+Chlorella vulgaris extract may have potential as a nutraceutical ingredient for the prevention of atopic dermatitis (4).

 - Since Vitamin B complex (B1, B2, B3, B6, B12, Folate) play very important role in dealing with autoimmune diseases I recommend getting B complex with a good quality multivitamin-mineral formula which is high in B vitamins.
 One of my favourite ones is Healthy Mega as it is not only high in B vitamins and at the same time it contains zinc, selenium, herbs, digestive enzymes, micronutrients, and few super grasses.
 Compared with other popular formulas Healthy Mega may contain even up to 60 times more B vitamins per tablet!
 Adults may take 1 tablet of Healthy Mega after breakfast, children 1/2 tablet (or less) crushed and mixed with juice after breakfast.

-- Adding medicinal clay and chamomile tea to baths is regarded as one of the most effective methods to reduce itching.
-Clay is so amazing because apart from having anti-inflammatory properties it is able to absorb toxins and substances which contribute itching.
-In addition it also provides a soothing effect and can even help nourish and regenerate damaged skin.
+Adding medicinal clay and chamomile tea to baths is regarded as one of the most effective methods to reduce itching.
+Clay is so amazing because apart from having anti-inflammatory properties it can absorb toxins and substances which contribute itching.
+In addition, it also provides a soothing effect and can even help nourish and regenerate damaged skin.
 About 1/2 cup of a green or bentonite clay in a warm bath should be enough.

 Autoimmune diseases can be reversed by practicing the following guidelines: